 - (1) Exams: Over the course of the quarter, you will take two exams that integrate the course's in-class activities (lectures, films, etc.) and readings.
 Exams are designed to make sure you understand important course themes.
 Exams might include multiple choice, true/false, short answer, and essay questions.
 Please note that you cannot make up missed exams.
 Exam dates are on the attached Course Calendar, so please plan ahead.
+I do not give early or late exam; you need to plan to be in class on the exam dates.
 (2 exams @ 150 points each = 300 total points) - (2) Individual and Group Quizzes: Six in-class quizzes are given over the course of the quarter.
 Each quiz consists of an individual and group component you'll first take the quiz independently (worth 15 points), and then you'll take the same quiz in groups (worth 20 points).
 The individual component of the quizzes are designed to test whether or not you completed and understand the readings for the week, and the group component is designed to help you learn the material better.
 This process should help you prepare for the larger exams.
 Note that you cannot makeup missed quizzes.
 Quiz dates are provided on the attached Course Calendar, so plan ahead accordingly.